gat786/advent-of-code-2025/day-4/README.md

 Consider your complete diagram of the paper roll locations.
 How many rolls of paper can be accessed by a forklift?

 To begin, get your puzzle input.

+Your puzzle answer was 1551.

+The first half of this puzzle is complete!
+It provides one gold star: *